Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 Travel as a form of escape resulting in a kind of exile and even possibly death thematically unites both “Famine” and “Geese.”
 The characters in both stories are freed up to travel by lack of family ties, any close friends back home, lack of employment, coming into a small inheritance from the death of parents, and the desire to experience what they have always only been able to read about or seen in movies.

-In “Geese,” Dina’s socio-economic circumstances are conveyed by the setting of her impoverished Baltimore neighborhood (the boarded-up row houses across the street which the city had been promising to renovate for years (194); and the fact that where Dina comes from, the “only good reason for leaving” is “money” (194), even if that wasn’t Dina’s own reason for wanting to visit Japan.
-The reason for the absence of parental figures to guide young Dina and keep her from making foolish life choices, or coming to her rescue sending money to Japan, is not initially explained, but later on, when the food has been depleted, Dina describes the “salmon croquettes her mother made a week before she died”(198).
-Dina has no one coming to her rescue.
+In “Geese,” Dina’s socio-economic circumstances are conveyed by the setting of her impoverished Baltimore neighborhood, the boarded-up row houses across the street which the city has been promising to renovate for years (194); and the fact that where Dina comes from, the “only good reason for leaving” is “money” (194), even if that wasn’t Dina’s own reason for wanting to visit Japan.
+The reason for the absence of parental figures to guide young Dina and keep her from making foolish life choices, or coming to her rescue by wiring her money, is not initially explained, but later on, when the food has been depleted, Dina describes the “salmon croquettes her mother made a week before she died”(198).
+The reader infers that Dina has no one coming to her rescue when she finds herself marooned in Japan.

-Back in Baltimore, Miss Gloria seems to be the only person in Dina’s life, just as Veronica is the only person in the protagonist’s life in “Famine,” but these people do not appear to be close friends.
+Back in Baltimore, Miss Gloria seems to be the only person in Dina’s life, just as Veronica is the only person in the protagonist’s life in “Famine,” but these people do not appear to be close friends despite their long-time association.
 Veronica doesn’t know what her friend’s plan is for going to New York, nor does she have any clue how irritated her friend is to be offered a bland and inexpensive meal of rice porridge on their last night together, just because Veronica, who always pays, is currently dieting.
-Veronica lives in a different world and does not see her friend’s dire situation, or even know that she cannot stand rice, as she has eaten it every day her whole life except for when Veronica takes her out to eat (which she does to complain to about her family, without sensitivity to the fact that the protagonist has no family to complain about).
+Veronica lives in a different world and does not see her friend’s dire situation, or even know that she cannot stand rice, as she has eaten it every day her whole life except for when Veronica takes her out to eat (which Veronica does only to complain to about her family, without sensitivity to the fact that the protagonist has no family to complain about).
 Veronica also thinks her lifelong friend is finally treating herself to a much-deserved vacation, just as she herself has gone away on vacations many times before.
-Veronica means well, but she “doesn’t get it.”
-We see the irony of the situation and feel the protagonist’s frustration.
+Veronica means well, but she doesn’t get it.
+We see the irony of the situation and feel the protagonist’s frustration and profound isolation.

 The plan was not well thought-out, she admitted that much.
 Or rather, it wasn’t really a plan at all, but a feeling, a nebulous fluffy thing that had started in her chest, spread over her heart like a fog.
 It was sparked by movies in which she’d seen Japanese people bowing ceremoniously, torsos seesawing; her first Japanese meal, when she’d turned twenty, and how she’d marveled at the sashimi resting on its bed of rice, rice that lay on a lacquered dish the color of green tea.
 She grew enamored of the pen strokes of kanji, their black sabers clashing and warring with one another, occasionally settling peacefully into what looked like the outlines of a Buddhist temple, the cross sections of a cozy house.
 She did not want to say it, because it made no practical sense, but in the end she went to Japan for the delicate sake cups, resting in her hand like a blossom; she went to Japan for loveliness (194).

-While Dina had imagined what the Japanese were like based on movies, she now finds herself stereotyped by the Japanese, both by how black people are depicted in American movies and their confusing Dina with people from Africa (who are distrusted).
-At the end of summer, she finds herself socially isolated in an increasingly desperate situation: unemployed, broke and starving, with an expired work visa, thrown together with a group of dislikeable, unemployed social misfits, foreign outcasts from their own places of origin, with whom she comes forced to reside in a tiny (six-tatami mat) room.
+While Dina had imagined what the Japanese were like based on movies, she now finds herself stereotyped by the Japanese, both by how black people are depicted in American movies and their thinking Dina is African (distrusted by the Japanese).
+At the end of summer, she finds herself socially isolated in an increasingly desperate situation: unemployed, broke and starving, with an expired work visa, thrown together with a group of dislikeable, unemployed social misfits, outcasts from their own foreign places of origin, with whom she comes forced to cohabitate in a tiny (six-tatami mat) room.
 Ari, the young man who holds the lease, provides a lifeline for fellow foreigners, imagining that each person might contribute like the fingers on a hand; but these people, each with their own narcissistic or psychopathic personalities—indeed, they are a bunch of total losers—are unlikely to ever find employment in Japan, nor contribute to the well-being of the group.
 Dina sees this.
 Ari does not.

 For weeks, Dina is stuck in this precarious situation, this close communal living and sleeping on mats, with Ari feeding the group from a divided employee lunch he brings home at night, supplemented with some slices of fruit, cheese or crackers.
-They are slowly starving to death in darkness (I say darkness, because after a while, they do not go outside), and when they do eat, they savor every small morsel of food to make it last, developing their own kind of bizarre rituals around consuming tiny portions of food.
-They create variety through stacking various combinations of the same ingredients, adding strange toppings (paprika), and politely taking turns to eat to make the meal last.
-The highly refined aesthetic sensibilities of the Japanese, their rituals around food and eating small portions may have developed out of food scarcity and people living in desperation in crowded conditions like this.
-Packer is suggesting, more importantly, that through this experience of privation, Dina is growing in her appreciation for small things, e.g., a piece of grapefruit or plum, or slice of color, even the experience of sunlight.
+They are slowly starving to death in darkness (I say darkness, because after a while, they do not venture outside because they might see people eating), and when they do eat, they savor every small morsel of food to make it last, developing their own kind of bizarre rituals around sharing and consuming tiny portions of food.
+They create variety through stacking various combinations of the same tiny portions of ingredients, adding strange toppings (paprika), and politely taking turns to eat to make the meal last.
+It occurs to the reader that the highly refined aesthetic sensibilities of the Japanese, their ceremonies around food and eating small portions, may have developed out of food scarcity and people living in crowded conditions just like this.
+But Packer is suggesting, more importantly, that through this experience of privation, Dina is growing in her appreciation for small things, e.g., a piece of grapefruit or plum, or slice of color, the brilliant leaves on trees, even the experience of sunlight itself.
+She is, it seems, turning Japanese.

 One night after she goes to sleep, Dina is attacked at knife-point by Sayeed, a Muslim man who is Ari’s former acquaintance.
-Dina seems to have been the object of Sayeed’s misdirected anger and hatred since he first moved in with them.
-She does not understand what has happened, but clearly it isn’t rational.
+This becomes a turning point in the story.
+Dina seems to have been the object of Sayeed’s misdirected anger and misogyny since he first moved in with them.
+She does not understand what has happened, what she has done, but clearly it isn’t rational.
 It seems to be an attempt at rape fueled by hatred because he is described as on top of her “panting,” yelling in Arabic and holding a knife to her throat.
-Ari (who apparently speaks Tagalog, Japanese, Arabic and English) is incapable of articulating to Dina in English what has just occurred or why.
-Ari also fails to stand up for her against Sayeed, telling Dina that it “probably won’t happen again” and telling her that she should wear more clothes (she was sleeping in her bra), as if she were to blame for the assault.
-The others do nothing to protect her, and without the protection of a man or the group, Dina must from that point forward become deferential to get along and survive, not speaking to Sayeed when he asks the group a question, and retreating to the opposite corners of the room to make herself as inconspicuous and invisible as possible.
+Ari (who apparently speaks Tagalog, Japanese, Arabic and English) is somehow incapable of articulating to Dina in English what has just occurred or of reassuring her that it will not happen again. . . he advises her to sleep with more clothes on.
+The others do nothing to protect her, and without the protection of a man or the group, Dina must from that point forward become invisible, not speaking to Sayeed when he asks the group a question, and retreating to the opposite corners of the room to make herself small and inconspicuous.

 Choosing to remove herself from the unpleasantness of the experience rather than showing the hungry man charity, she retreats to the sanctuary of the five-star hotel restaurant, the Oak Room of the Plaza Hotel, where her table is waiting.

-Despite the horrors of famine which her parents endured, she has had her own experiences with famine throughout her lifetime which gradually unfold as the story progresses: forced at home to eat only a spare diet of rice and tofu, even though they were not impoverished; literally being starved as a child, even being threatened by her own parents with starvation simply because she had wanted to attend school after the age of twelve; of her retaliating against them by then starving herself (a hunger strike), twice, both times over being allowed the freedom to pursue her education; being prevented from marrying because her only suitor, a successful dentist, because he was too fat; and now having nothing to look forward to in retirement but a tiny “rice bowl”—here comes famine again—what choices does she have at her age?
+Despite the horrors of famine which her parents endured, she herself has had her own experiences with famine throughout her lifetime, a reality which gradually unfolds as the story progresses: forced at home to eat only a spare diet of rice and tofu, even though they were not impoverished; literally being starved as a child, even being threatened by her own parents with starvation simply because she had wanted to attend school after the age of twelve, rather than working in the market; of her retaliating against them by then starving herself (a hunger strike), twice, both times over being allowed the freedom to pursue her education; being prevented from marrying because her only suitor, a successful dentist, because he was “too fat”; and now having nothing to look forward to in retirement but a tiny “rice bowl”—here comes famine again—what choices does she have at her age?

-She never comes out and says that, but her entire life has been an endless famine, being starved of affection and food.
+She never comes out and says that, but her entire life has been an endless famine, being starved of affection and food her entire life.
 (Dina, on the other hand, thinks back with fondness to her home and the comfort food that her mother made, Chong’s and the local BBQ joint.)

-“Famine has no menu!“ (671) the protagonist of “Famine” exclaims angrily to herself while staring at a restaurant menu, suggesting not just the obvious that famine’s victims can’t just walk into restaurants to order a meal, but there seems no obvious solutions for her.
-There seem to be no good options to pick from for the protagonist of “Famine,” and it is not insignificant that she finds herself in a “man’s restaurant,” another source of disappointment and irritation (read: it is a man’s world, which further limits her menu options in life), despite the fact that she “studied the literature.”
+“Famine has no menu!“ (671) the protagonist of “Famine” exclaims angrily to herself while staring at a restaurant menu, suggesting not just the obvious that famine’s victims can’t just walk into restaurants to order a meal, but there seems no obvious or easy solutions for her.
+There seem to be no good options to pick from for the protagonist of “Famine,” and it is not insignificant that she finds herself in a “man’s restaurant” (read: it is a man’s world, which further limits her menu options in life), despite the fact that she carefully “studied the literature.”

 You should be getting it by now.

 Initially, and for a while into the story, we are led to believe the protagonist is simply escaping from her late parents’ own fear of hunger and poverty and not her own fear of it.
-That ambiguity is what makes this story work.
-The train wreck slowly unfolds.
+That ambiguity is what makes this story work as a great piece of writing.
 It is understandable that someone who teaches literature but has never left home would want to travel to New York and take in some good meals.
 The protagonist thinks for the first time her rich friend Veronica envies her.
-Initially, we, like Veronica, envy her and enjoy with her the luxury of the flight and the fantastic food which she is served, which does seem like something “out of the pages of a novel.”
-We are happy for her “escape.”
-Like Veronica, we think it is just a getaway.
+Initially, we, like Veronica, envy her and enjoy with her the luxury of the flight and the fantastic food which she is served, which does seem like something “out of the pages of a novel,” as she described it.
+We are happy for her “escape,” how she described it.
+Like Veronica, we think it is just a getaway at first.

-But as the story progresses, and the bill continues to rise, and as we look over her shoulder at meal after luxurious meal, we do wonder and worry about her strategy of extreme opulence.
-It isn’t even clear she is enjoying or tasting the food she is served anymore (She says of Lutece, “The meal must have been good because the bill is in the thousands.”).
+But as the story progresses, and the bill continues to rise, and as we look over her shoulder at meal after luxurious meal, we do wonder and worry about her strategy of extreme opulence and the nature of her “escape.”
+It isn’t even clear she is enjoying herself or tasting the food she is served anymore (She says of Lutece, “The meal must have been good because the bill is in the thousands.”).
 She eats, throws up, and eats more.
 She spends days holed up in her hotel room eating.
-It is all she thinks about, along with the tragic course of her own life.
+It is all she thinks about, along with the tragic course of her own life, a dialectical swing between the food-filled present and the empty past.

 She has, the careful reader will detect, brought nothing with her but almost empty luggage “foisted on her” by Veronica, whose family owns a garment enterprise.
 It takes almost no time to unpack, because either she owns no clothes or brought nothing with her.
-That Veronica gifts her with a set of Spanish leather luggage to take with her for her trip to New York seems absurd, but also illustrates that this friend really does not know her well enough to know that she doesn’t have any use for luggage sets, since she owns nothing.
-The empty bags are brought up on a trolley.
+(Elsewhere in the story, she reveals that she owns one dress, and these sort of details are what make it good for literary analysis.)
+That Veronica gifts her with a set of Spanish leather luggage to take with her for her trip to New York seems absurd, but also illustrates that this friend, her closest friend, really does not know her well enough to know that she doesn’t have any use for luggage sets, since she owns nothing.
+The empty luggage is brought up on a trolley.
 She tips the porter.
 It is all a show to add to the experience of opulence.

-In both stories, one does sense some futility in either of the protagonists searching for legitimate employment when the chances seem slim to none that they will find one.
-We can infer that employment opportunities for the protagonist have dried up in Hong Kong as English is no longer the official language and the culture has changed; but there is no thought to looking for work in New York, either.
+In both stories, one does sense some futility in either of the protagonists searching for legitimate employment.
+We can infer that employment opportunities for the protagonist of “Famine” have dried up in Hong Kong as English is no longer the official language and the culture has changed; but there is no thought to looking for work in New York, either.
 She has come to New York determined to escape from life, not start anew.
 Her mind is made up.
 It never seems to cross her mind that she might actually be a better fit in New York.
 She closes herself off to new experiences and possibilities, preferring to hide in her hotel room, order room service and eat endless meals until her money runs out, which at her burn rate, will be in a few hours.
 She will be marooned in New York City without money.

-In “Geese,” after Dina’s summer job at the amusement park ends, she decides, inexplicably, to take a break from looking for work to take in the sites and flavors of Japan, supporting herself by living off the sale of her return ticket home, effectively marooning herself in Tokyo.
+In “Geese,” after Dina’s summer job at the amusement park ends, she decides, inexplicably, to take a break from looking for work to take in the sites and flavors of Japan, supporting herself by living off the sale of her return ticket home, effectively marooning herself in Tokyo with an expired work visa and a terrible economy, with cultural opposition to hiring foreigners and women.

 In “Famine,” the protagonist’s options are also limited, as mentioned above.
-She is 51, a lifelong teacher of English Literature (32 years) in Hong Kong, which has been turned back over to the Chinese.
+She is 51, a lifelong teacher of English Literature in Hong Kong, which has been turned back over to the Chinese.
 When she started teaching English literature as a young woman, there was demand and social status in knowledge of English and the study of English Literature in Hong Kong.
 Under British rule, English was the language of business, culture and political influence.
+It has been replaced by Cantonese.
 Western culture was favored by wealthy elites, and teaching English not only supported herself and her parents, but occasionally gained her entre into elite social circles and access to Western delicacies, such as buttered scones.
-At home, she was forced by her illiterate parents to live like an extremely poor person, eating a bland diet of only rice and tofu, not permitted to speak during meals, turning all of her earnings over to her parents, and enduring her father’s rage.

 Literature had been the protagonist’s own mental escape from a life of supporting parents who starved her both physically and emotionally, even preventing her from marrying.
-As Hong Kong increasingly became “a colony of China,” people became more materialistic and practical (concerned only about eating), her employment options evaporated.
+As Hong Kong increasingly became a colony of China, her employment options evaporated.
 The subject of English Literature was eliminated everywhere except for at the largest universities, where even there, it was little more than “a linguistic requirement.”
-There was little demand for her talents or her literary imagination.
-We might assume from her age and the context of the story that early retirement was forced upon her, and with it, an income that was insufficient to retire on, years before retirement age.
+There was little outlet for her creative talents or her literary imagination.
+We might assume from her age and the context of the story that early retirement was forced upon her, and with it, an income that was insufficient to retire on.

 Just as Dina pursues her passion and goes to Japan, the protagonist of “Famine” is ostensibly pursuing her dreams by visiting New York.
 And yet, when she arrives there, she spends no time sightseeing, as one might expect her to do, especially one who knows and appreciates that Hemingway and Fitzgerald actually ate at that hotel restaurant.
 She places herself into “sweet exile” not leaving the hotel for days.
 She ventures out once, only for a walk “to aid digestion.”